Hapicica/AdventOfJs-pomodoro/README.md

 # Day 1 - Pomodoro Timer - by Aniko Gardonyi

-This challenge is from [Advent of JavaScript](https://www.adventofjs.com/)
+This challenge is from [Advent of JavaScript](https://www.adventofjs.com/) #adventofjs

 You are able to:
 - Start and Stop the Timer